The Santa Cruz indie cinema scene

 For a city of its scale, Santa Cruz sustains a distinctive independent and art-house exhibition culture.
 Our directory currently lists 3 such cinemas in the metro area, accounting for 18 screens of programming in any given week.
 That slate ranges from foreign-language premieres and Sundance acquisitions to documentary engagements, repertory revivals, festival residencies, and one-off director Q&As.

 Independent cinemas tend to depend on three things: a knowledgeable programmer with a point of view, a habit-forming local audience that turns up week after week, and the operational discipline to keep a small business open in a real-estate market that mostly punishes single-screen rooms.
 The 3 venues in Santa Cruz have, in their different ways, all built that loop.
-A working list of regional film criticism is the fastest way to learn how each room programs.

 - Showing Up (2022) — Kelly Reichardt, Comedy.